-- a simple slaw of cabbage, shallot/red onion, cilantro and a simple lime dressing;
+- A simple slaw of cabbage, shallot/red onion and cilantro with a light lime dressing;

 - An avocado-tomato salsa, and

-- chipotle crema/cream to top it all off (though just plain crema will be good too).
+- Chipotle crema/cream to top it all off (though just plain crema will be good too).

 Each of them is easy to make and fun to put together in your tortilla.
 And then comes the challenge trying not to spill the toppings all over the place as you've probably put in a bit too much.
 Or is that just me?

 The only bit that needs any cooking is the salmon.
 I have cooked it simply in a skillet/frying pan to start then put under the broiler/grill but feel free to cook differently if you prefer.

-These salmon tacos make a delicious, easy and fresh-tasting meal that is healthy and kind of fun, too.
-It certainly went down well in our house and I can see us having it again soon, so do give it a try.
+These salmon tacos make a delicious, easy and fresh-tasting meal that is healthy and relatively quick to make.
 Oh, and don't worry about making a bit of a mess, that's half the fun.